masa16/pwrake/index.md

 Properties (The leftmost item is default):

-    ncore=integer     - The number of cores used by this task. exclusive=no|yes  - Exclusively execute this task in a single node. allow=hostname    - Allow this host to execute this task. (accepts wild card) deny=hostname     - Deny this host to execute this task. (accepts wild card) order=deny,allow|allow,deny - The order of evaluation.
-    steal=yes|no      - Allow task stealing for this task. retry=integer     - The number of retry for this task.
+    ncore=integer|rational - The number of cores used by this task. exclusive=no|yes       - Exclusively execute this task in a single node. reserve=no|yes         - Gives higher priority to this task if ncore>1. (reserve a host) allow=hostname         - Allow this host to execute this task. (accepts wild card) deny=hostname          - Deny this host to execute this task. (accepts wild card) order=deny,allow|a     llow,deny - The order of evaluation. steal=yes|no           - Allow task stealing for this task. retry=integer          - The number of retry for this task.

 ## Note for Gfarm

-* `gfwhere-pipe` script (included in Pwrake) is used for file-affinity scheduling.
+* Gfarm file-affinity scheduling is achieved by `gfwhere-pipe` script bundled in the Pwrake package.
-  This script requires Ruby/FFI (https://github.com/ffi/ffi).
-Install FFI by

-        gem install ffi
+  This script accesses `libgfarm.so.1` through Fiddle (a Ruby's standard module) since Pwrake ver.2.2.7.
+  Please set the environment variable `LD_LIBRARY_PATH` correctly to find `libgfarm.so.1`.

 ## Scheduling with Graph Partitioning